ZackBarry/gRowing/stackoverflow_closed/README.md

 After working on multiple big data projects at work, I decided I wanted to branch out and learn some new skills on my own.
 Since all I own is my college laptop from 2013, I knew I had to build my own cluster or use a cloud computing platform.
 I chose to go with Amazon Web Services (AWS).

 In this notebook, Spark ML and Spark Pipelines are used to train a Naive Bayes model for predicting the answer status of a StackOverflow question.
-The input data is from a Kaggle Competition https://www.kaggle.com/c/predict-closed-questions-on-stack-overflow.
+The input data is from a Kaggle Competition: https://www.kaggle.com/c/predict-closed-questions-on-stack-overflow.

 I was surprised to find that instructions for AWS services were sparse and fragmented.
 Rather than repeat those instructions here, I've written a [blog post](https://zackbarry.github.io/blog/2020/aws-startup/) to pair existing documentation with additional instructions where that documentation is sparse or confusing.
 The post starts with creating an AWS account and ends with using EMR Spark notebooks to analyze data stored in S3 buckets.
 Where appropriate, I’ve linked out to existing documentation rather than rewriting those details in this post.